Bynaryman/bynaryman.github.io/_posts/2024-08-19-rom-a-ranger.md

 title: ROM à ranger
 date: 2024-08-19 19:00:00
 description: "I have been experimenting with unveiling and sorting frame pixels to showcase the Teras design."
-tags: videos art taepout raytracing sorting
+tags: videos art tapeout raytracing sorting
 categories: arte-science
 ---